Manchester United youth academy players

 They place great emphasis on local talent, see the Class of ’92 and the likes of Marcus Rashford, but supplement them with high-level prospects brought in from other areas of England and Europe.

-What is United's academy pathway?
+What are Manchester United's academy pathways?

 “If they’re good enough, they’re old enough” is an iconic line by a legendary Manchester United manager, Sir Matt Busby.
 That quote has set the precedent for United’s academy-to-senior pathway.

-Who are the best United academy products?
+Who are Manchester United's best academy graduates?

 Manchester United academy players permeate every level of English football – they’re present in every division, from League Two to the Premier League.
+David Beckham, Paul Scholes, Ryan Giggs and the Neville brothers make up the famous Class of ’92.

+Since then, there’s been the likes of Marcus Rashford, Danny Welbeck and Darren Fletcher.
 Beyond the obvious, there’s Danny Drinkwater, Sam Johnstone, Angel Gomes, Dwight McNeil, and many more.

-Which competitions does United's academy compete in?
+What competitions do Manchester United's academy teams play in?

 Manchester United youth teams have a great history of success, but they now face unprecedented competition from domestic rivals like Chelsea, Manchester City and Arsenal.
+That said, no club has won more FA Youth Cups than United.

 Teden Mengi is Manchester United through and through.
 Born in the city, he’s spent almost all of his formative development years at the club, working his way up the levels at a steady pace.

 He broke into United’s U-23 team during the 2019/20 season before spending the second-half of the 2020/21 season to Derby County in the Championship.
 Since returning to underage football at United, he’s made his senior debut in a Champions League tie.
+He spent the last six months of the 2021/22 season on loan at Birmingham City.

 Mengi might be a little shorter than the archetypal centre-back – he’s 1.83 metres tall – but he’s a good size and shape regardless.
 He’s an impressive athlete for his age, rounded and matured beyond his age.
 He moves well in pretty much every aspect.